Tasks Performed by MLatom

 Note that hyperparameter tuning can be performed together with model validation.
 This means that for example one can perform outer loop of the cross-validation for model validation and tune hyperparameters via inner loop of the cross-validation.

 MLatom can be also used to estimate first derivatives from an ML model.
-It can be useful, if an ML model has been created for energies, and one wants to estimate forces.
 Two scenarios are possible:

-- partial derivatives are calculated for each dimension of given input vectors (analytical derivatives for Gaussian kernel, numerical derivatives for other kernels);
+- partial derivatives are calculated for each dimension of given input vectors (analytical derivatives for Gaussian and Matern kernels);

-- first derivatives are calculated in XYZ coordinates for input files containing molecular XYZ coordinates (only numerical derivatives).
+- first derivatives are calculated in XYZ coordinates for input files containing molecular XYZ coordinates (analytical derivatives for the RE and Coulomb matrix descriptors).